-More and more people are going into industry or other non-academic careers while companies large and small are experiencing a growing need for trained professionals who can manage biomedical innovation and the commercialization processes.
-To address these emerging demands, the Graduate School of Biomedical Sciences is now offering training opportunities in intellectual property, entrepreneurial strategies, commercialization pathways, and business fundamentals.
-The program includes educational opportunities both inside and outside of the classroom.
+An increasing number of graduates are seeking and going into industry or other non-academic careers while companies large and small are experiencing a growing need for trained professionals who can manage biomedical innovation and commercialization processes.
+To address these emerging demands, the Graduate School of Biomedical Sciences is offering training opportunities in intellectual property, commercialization processes, and related business fundamentals.
+The program includes practical educational opportunities both inside and outside of the classroom.

 The concentration includes two courses, which you can take in sequence for a certificate of completion or as a stand-alone course, depending on your interest.
 The courses are:

 Spring Term: Intellectual Property and the Commercialization Process (BSR 2930).
-This course addresses:
+This course addresses key areas such as:

 - Intellectual property basics